OrbitalEnterprises/eve-esi-client/docs/PlanetaryInteractionApi.md

 Get colony layout

 Returns full details on the layout of a single planetary colony, including links, pins and routes.
 Note: Planetary information is only recalculated when the colony is viewed through the client.
-Information will not update until this criteria is met.  --- Alternate route: &#x60;/v2/characters/{character_id}/planets/{planet_id}/&#x60;  --- This route is cached for up to 600 seconds
+Information will not update until this criteria is met.  --- Alternate route: &#x60;/v3/characters/{character_id}/planets/{planet_id}/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/planets/{planet_id}/&#x60;  --- This route is cached for up to 600 seconds

 ### Example
 ```java